-None of the members of the Management Board of JSC OGK-2 has received loans (credits).
+None of the members of the Management Board of JSC OGK-2 received loans (credits) from the Company.

 The Conflict of Interest Committee did not identify any conflicts of interest with the members of the Company's Management Board in 2018.